 Portugal’s capital city, Lisbon, has much in common with other prominent European cities.
 It has neighborhoods full of charming alleyways and cafes, churches that showcase historic architecture and artwork, a convenient public transportation system, and a variety of museums to choose from on a rainy day.
 Of course, there are also the things that make Lisbon uniquely Portuguese — the colorful and detailed tile work found in museums and buildings across the city, the hills and viewpoints that they afford of the city and Tagus River below, the cable cars packed full of both tourists and commuters that carve their way through the city’s streets, and the nautically-themed mosaic stone sidewalks.
+There are so many fun things to do in Lisbon, Portugal with kids on your first trip to Europe as a family.

 Also, the language barrier in Lisbon is minimal for Americans.
 Most everyone we spoke with as tourists had good conversational English skills.
 I expected to need to pull out some of my high school Spanish (because I have no Portuguese language skills) — but, thankfully, this was not necessary.
+I highly recommend visiting Lisbon with kids on your first trip to Europe as a family.

 Wandering Lisbon’s streets is essential on any visit to Lisbon with kids or without.
 Be sure to walk the pedestrian Rua Augusta down to the Placa do Comercio.
 The black and white stone mosaic artwork on the city’s squares and walkways is both beautiful and uniquely Lisbon.
 Though beware, in the rain those beautiful stone tiled walkways are remarkably slick.

 On a walk through the Baxia, it isn’t hard to spot the Santa Justa Lift that transports passengers from the lower part of town up onto one of Portugal’s seven hills.
 Just like San Francisco and Rome, Lisbon has some steep hills, taking a tram or elevator up the hill and wandering back down through the city streets is a great option for families.
-Do keep in mind that these hills do make navigating the city a bit more challenging.
+Do keep in mind that these hills make navigating the city a bit more challenging.

 Public Transportation in Lisbon with Kids